 Christians celebrate the season as a time of the birth of Jesus and may attend church and participate in additional religious activities throughout the season.

 Many families, both religious and secular, put up Christmas trees and decorate them with ornaments.

-The time is usually centered around family and friends enjoying a big meal and exchanging gifts, which can happen on Christmas Eve or Christmas Day.
+The time is usually centered around family and friends enjoying a big meal of Christmas traditions recipes (which can vary by family) and exchanging gifts, which often happens on Christmas Eve or Christmas Day.

 Many American children believe that a jolly man called Santa Claus brings them gifts and fills their stockings (hanging from a fireplace mantel) with treats, which they open on Christmas morning, December 25.

 You may already be familiar with Christmas traditions in America, so let’s check out some other countries…